AI in Design & Marketing

 4. Text-to-Video Conversion

 The blog post, press release, and whitepaper remain untouched because you have no video.
-Platforms like Pictory and Lumen5 enable the automatic transformation of extended written texts into engaging video content with suitable imagery and automatic voiceovers.
+Platforms like Pictory and Lumen5 enable the automatic transformation of extended written texts into engaging video content, complete with suitable imagery and automated voiceovers.

 5. Personalised Video at Scale